zcash/zips/zip-XXXX.rst

 The Dev Fund mechanism should not reduce users' financial privacy or security.
 In particular, it should not cause them to expose their coin holdings, or to maintain access to secret keys for much longer than they would otherwise.
-(This rules out some form of voting, and of disbursing coins to past/future miners).
+(This rules out some forms of voting, and of disbursing coins to past/future miners).

 The new Dev Fund system should be simple to understand and realistic to implement.
 In particular, it should not assume the creation of new mechanisms